sierranmorales/sierranmorales.github.io/projects/FindSupernovae.md

 The core of the project involved developing a convolutional neural network.
 A pre-trained model was adapted for this purpose, with its top layer retrained on the project-specific dataset, comprising 70% training, 15% validation, and 15% testing categories.
 The model demonstrated a promising accuracy of approximately 93% in supernova detection.
 <br><br>

-I have learned a lot over the course of this project, especially as it is my first big project programmed in Python, as well as my first introduction to Artificial Intelligence.
-Not only have I learned the syntax and nuances of Python, but I have also gained invaluable insights into neural networks, data processing, and astronomical imaging.
-All programming and data analysis for this project have been done by me, under the expert guidance of my mentor, Dr. David Rubin<br><br>
+I learned a lot over the course of this project, especially as it is my first big project programmed in Python, as well as my first introduction to Deep Learning.
+Not only have I learned the syntax and nuances of Python, but I have also gained invaluable insights into convolutional neural networks, data processing, and astronomical imaging.
+All programming and data analysis for this project have been done by me, under the guidance of my mentor, Dr. David Rubin<br><br>

 <br>
 <a href="https://github.com/sierranmorales/Finding-Supernovae" target="_top">Here is a link to the project Github</a>